Chaima-LGDOUR/finalProject/readme/readme.md

     TetrixWindow();

 private:
-    //We use private member variables for the board, various display widgets,
+    //We use private member variables for the board, various display widgets, and buttons
-    //and buttons to allow the user to start a new game, pause the current game, and quit
+    //to allow the user to start a new game, pause the current game, and quit

     QLabel *createLabel(const QString &text);